Method notebook

 Pressure index

 The composite pressure index converts each domain metric to a percentile rank (0–100) among tracked areas, then takes the unweighted mean of available domains.
 It measures co-occurrence of pressures across asylum dispersal, demographic change, crime rates, SEND demand, and social care spend.
-A high score indicates multiple domains showing elevated readings simultaneously - it does not imply that any domain causes another.
+A high score indicates multiple domains showing elevated readings simultaneously.
+It does not imply that any domain causes another.

 Causation caveat

 This site presents correlations between local authority characteristics.
 Correlation does not establish causation.
-Areas with high asylum dispersal rates also tend to have higher deprivation, lower property values, and different age profiles - all of which independently affect crime rates, SEND demand, and social care costs.
+Areas with high asylum dispersal rates also tend to have higher deprivation, lower property values, and different age profiles, all of which independently affect crime rates, SEND demand, and social care costs.
 The data is presented to inform public accountability, not to attribute causes.